-- a A matter personal to a member of staff that is being considered by a meeting of the Staffing /HR committee subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Staffing /HR committee of absence occasioned by illness or other reason and that person shall report such absence to the HR committee at its next meeting. - The chair of the Staffing /HR committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the member of staff's job title.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chair of the Council committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Proper Officer/Clerk/RFO relates to the chair or vice-chair of the Council or the staffing committee this shall be communicated to another member of the Council or staffing committee which shall be reported back and progressed by resolution of the Staffing /HR committee - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the HR committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the HR committee or, if he/she/they is not available, the vice-chair (if there is one) of the HR committee of absence occasioned by illness or other reason and that person shall report such absence to the HR committee at its next meeting. - c The chair of the HR committee or in his absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk and RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the HR committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the HR committee or in his absence, the vice-chair of the HR committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk and RFO relates to the chair or vice-chair of the HR committee, this shall be communicated to another member of the HR committee which shall be reported back and progressed by resolution of the HR committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-20. RESPONSIBILITIES TO PROVIDE INFORMATION See also standing order 21.
+20. RESPONSIBILITIES TO PROVIDE INFORMATION

+See also standing order 21.

-a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.
+a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. b.
+[If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.